sw5e-foundry/sw5e/README.md

-# All Development on the ssystem had been discontinued.
+# All Development on this FoundryVTT System had been discontinued.
 The Sw5e FoundryVTT Module is being worked on.

 ## Foundry Virtual Tabletop - SW5e Game System